blackducksoftware/ohloh_api/README.md

 ## Welcome

-The Ohloh API is a free, REST-based programming interface to the Ohloh open source directory.
-You can use the Ohloh API to create your own applications and web services based on Ohloh data.
+The Ohloh API is a free, REST-based programming interface to the Open Hub open source directory.
+You can use the Ohloh API to create your own applications and web services based on Open Hub data.

 ## Getting Help

 This page contains important summary information to help you get started.
 In-depth online documentation is available, linked by the table of contents below.

 Some sample code can be found on the [Examples](examples/) page.
-For questions not covered in the documenation, the [Ohloh API forum](http://www.ohloh.net/forums/3492) can provide additional help.
+For questions not covered in the documenation, the [Open Hub API forum](http://www.openhub.net/forums/3492) can provide additional help.

-Send bug reports to info@ohloh.net.
+Send bug reports to info@openhub.net.

 ## Table of Contents
 + [Lookup By Email](email_lookup.md)